MolBIFFM/diana/README.md

     }
 ]
 ```
-The conversion of changes that change threshold range refers to.
+The conversion of changes that a combined change range refers to.
 It defaults to log2-fold change but may be set to `"standard score"` or `"quantile"` with respect to the distribution of a change of a particular modification at a particular time of measurement in the network.

 ```json
 [